craigfrancis/php-is-literal-rfc/readme.md

 Joe Watkins has created a version that does support string concatenation, which we might re-consider at a later date (Joe's implementation also sets the literal flag, and was used as the basis for this implementation).

-Máté Kocsis did the [primary testing on the string concat version](https://github.com/craigfrancis/php-is-literal-rfc/blob/main/tests/results/with-concat/kocsismate.pdf), and found a 0.124% performance hit for the Laravel Demo app, 0.161% for Symfony, and a more severe -3.719% when running this [concat test](https://github.com/kocsismate/php-version-benchmarks/blob/main/app/zend/concat.php).
+Máté Kocsis did the [primary testing on the string concat version](https://github.com/craigfrancis/php-is-literal-rfc/blob/main/tests/results/with-concat/kocsismate.pdf), and found a 0.124% performance hit for the Laravel Demo app, 0.161% for Symfony, and a more severe -3.719% when running this [concat test](https://github.com/kocsismate/php-version-benchmarks/blob/main/app/zend/concat.php#L25).

 In my own [simplistic testing](https://github.com/craigfrancis/php-is-literal-rfc/tree/main/tests), the [results](https://github.com/craigfrancis/php-is-literal-rfc/blob/main/tests/results/with-concat/local.pdf) found a 0.42% performance hit for the Laravel Demo app, 0.40% for Symfony, and 1.81% when running my [concat test](https://github.com/craigfrancis/php-is-literal-rfc/blob/main/tests/001.phpt) via `./cli/php`.

-Also, Dan Ackroyd notes the use of `literal_combine()` or `literal_implode()` makes it easier to identify exactly where mistakes are made, rather than it being picked up at the end of a potentially long script, after multiple string concatenations, e.g.
+Dan Ackroyd also notes that the use of `literal_combine()` or `literal_implode()` will make it easier to identify exactly where mistakes are made, rather than it being picked up at the end of a potentially long script, after multiple string concatenations, e.g.

 ```php
 $sortOrder = 'ASC';